Esri/geoprocessing-tools-for-hadoop/README.md

 The Hadoop GP Toolbox provides tools to exchange features between a Geodatabase and Hadoop and run Hadoop workflow jobs.

 ## Features
+* Tools that export features from ArcGIS to Hadoop, and import features from Hadoop to ArcGIS
+* Tools to submit a workflow to process data in Hadoop, and to check the status of a workflow
+* Tools to convert features to JSON (Will eventually use JSON Conversion tools in the ArcGIS Geoprocessing Data Management Toolbox)

 ## Instructions
+1. Download and unzip the .zip file to a suitable location or clone the repository with a git tool.
+2. In the ‘ArcToolbox’ pane of ArcGIS desktop, use the ‘Add Toolbox…’ command to add the Hadoop Tools toolbox (HadoopTools.pyt) file into ArcGIS Desktop.
+3. Use the tools individually, in models or in scripts.

 ## Requirements

 * ArcGIS 10.1 or later.
 * A Hadoop system with WebHDFS support.

+## Dependencies
+* For WebHDFS support, a Python library webhdfs-py is bundled in.
+Source is located at [webhdfs-py](https://github.com/Esri/webhdfs-py)
+* Requests python library is required for OozieUtils.py (installation doc is located at http://docs.python-requests.org/en/latest/user/install/#install)

 ## Resources